Midwest Dharma Wheel

 Cary Twomey, B.F.A., C.P.T., C.A.P., P.K.T., A.Y.T.

 She has studied anatomy, kinesiology, neuromuscular re-education, and movement problem-solving directly with neuromuscular educator/Anatomist Irene Dowd for 30+ years, and gained deeper experience in physical rehabilitation while working as the Pilates Rehab Therapist at Park South Physical Therapy in Manhattan, NY, in the mid-'90s.
-She was trained by and certified to teach in the Pilates Method at the Green Street Studio in NYC with Deborah Lessen in 1996, where she apprenticed and taught for ten years.
+She was trained in and certified to teach the Pilates Method at the Green Street Studio in NYC with Deborah Lessen in 1996, where she apprenticed and taught for 10 years.
 Cary is now serving as a guiding teacher for Deborah Lesson's Teacher Training program.
 In 1998, she and fellow dancer Stephen Williams opened the NoHo Pilates Studio in downtown Manhattan, where it continues to thrive today.
 Cary taught Anatomy, Kinesiology, and Pilates as a founding faculty member of the first existing Joffrey Ballet/ The New School BFA program for professional dancers.
 Upon returning to Nebraska in 2002, she served as an adjunct faculty member at the University of Nebraska-Lincoln for two years, teaching Modern Dance, Kinesiology, and Ballet.
 For the last two decades, due to her Jungian training, she has been exploring deeper work with the body, the psyche, the unconscious, and movement.
 This has taken her into a much wider and more creative field of movement exploration and an emphasis on the individual journey towards awakened embodiment.

 Cary began her training in Ayurveda in the early 90's with Maya Tiwari, founder of the Wise Earth School of Ayurveda, and with Dr. Vasant Lad of the Ayurvedic Institute.
 She did further clinical and practicum with Vaidya Rajesh Kotecha, founder of The Chakrapani Ayurveda Clinic and Research Center in Jaipur, India, for five years.
 She also trained with Vaidya Rama Kant Mishra of the Shakya Vansiya Ayurveda lineage, with whom she studied on-going for fifteen years until his passing in 2017.
-She is a certified Ayurvedic Practitioner and Counselor as well as a Certified Ayurvedic Treatment Therapist.
-She has studied Vedic Astrology since the 90's and incorporates it as part of her holistic approach to Counseling and Ayurvedic practice when working with her clients.
+She is a certified Ayurvedic Practitioner and Health Counselor as well as a Certified Ayurvedic Treatment Therapist.
+She has studied Vedic Astrology since the 90's and incorporates it into her holistic approach to Counseling and Ayurvedic practice when working with her clients.

 Lee Willet, B.F.A., A.Y.T., C.P.T.